GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 ## Plotting routines are

+*(DEFUNCT -- it is preferable to use [the revised versions of these routines](updated-stage-vs-exceedance-rate-percentile-uncertainty-calculations))*
 [quick_station_stage_exceedance_rates.R](quick_station_stage_exceedance_rates.R)
 contains code to make diagnostic plots that help to understand the result at a single point.
 The plots are designed both to convey the results, and try to